mathvdd/Raspmaton/README.md

 `git clone https://github.com/mathvdd/Raspmaton.git to download all the scripts from this repository in ~/Raspmaton`

+`git pull` while in the directory to update it from github

 ## Install an OS on the raspberry
 https://www.raspberrypi.com/software/
 Here I use RASPBERRY PI OS LITE (30-BIT) Debian Bullseye from the Raspberry Pi Imager v1.7.2.